 3) Deliver amazing customer experiences

-Customers will talk about and promote your brand if they have a memorable customer experience (CX).
+Customers will talk about and promote your brand if they have a memorable customer experience.
 It’s important to provide excellent customer service from the first interaction and then proactively resolve complaints.
-You should also focus on creating unique experiences throughout the buyer’s journey can ensure that customers are satisfied with your company’s customer experience (CX).
+You should also focus on creating unique experiences throughout the buyer’s journey to ensure that customers are satisfied with your company’s customer experience.
 Happy customers will gladly sing your praises on social media, offer product feedback, and become brand ambassadors.

 Underground or independent bands and musicians, for example, have street teams.
 These are groups of dedicated fans who volunteer to help with promotional tasks such as putting up posters, calling radio stations to request airplay, and so on.
 These fans have become advocates for the band as a result of their enjoyment of their music.